 - Smells great

 - Can be used on sensitive skin

 - Some users may not like the smell

-Van Der Hagen Soap is specially made with vegetable-based ingredients and isn’t tested on animals.
+Van Der Hagen Shaving Soap is specially made with vegetable-based ingredients and isn’t tested on animals.

 Once you start shaving with it, you’ll realize that it softens the beard and promotes good razor glide for a comfortable and closer, smooth shave.

-You’ll love the aftershave experience given by this soap mostly because it leaves the skin feeling soft and smooth with a great smell.
+You’ll love the aftershave experience given by this shaving soap mostly because it leaves the skin soft and smooth with a great smell.